 '''

 Collection coll = (Collection)HandleManager.resolveToObject(context, "123456789/4");

 Curator curator = new Curator();

-curator.setReporter(System.out);

 curator.addTask("vscan").curate(coll);

 System.out.println("Result: " + curator.getResult("vscan"));

 '''

-would do approximately what the command line invocation did. the method "curate" just performs all the tasks configured (you can add multiple tasks to a curator).
+would do approximately what the command line invocation did. the method 'curate' just performs all the tasks configured (you can add multiple tasks to a curator).